cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

     - postgis_password
     - mapbox_api_key
     - mapbox_username
-2) Ship data needs to be present in ShipInputAgent/data.
-If the agent is being run for static point sources only, this is not required.
-3) Set openweather API key in stack-manager/inputs/config/services/weather-agent.json, the API key needs to have OneCall enabled (credit card required, you can set the call limit below the limit before it starts charging).
+2) Set openweather API key in stack-manager/inputs/config/services/weather-agent.json, the API key needs to have OneCall enabled (credit card required, you can set the call limit below the limit before it starts charging).
-4) If running AERMOD for static point sources, it is necessary to instantiate the input data required for AERMOD Agent according to OntoDispersion (https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontodispersion).
+3) If running AERMOD for static point sources, it is necessary to instantiate the input data required for AERMOD Agent according to OntoDispersion (https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontodispersion).
 See the JurongIslandInputAgent folder for an example of an agent that does this.
-5) Elevation data (optional):
+4) Elevation data (optional):
 AERMOD agent will try to query elevation data from a table named `elevation` in the default database.
 AERMOD agent can query the data stored in any SRID, but the table needs to contain data in one SRID only, hence it's recommended to convert any elevation data to a uniform SRID, e.g. 4326.
 An example is provided in [elevation.json].
 Note that this config file is written for data in SRID=32632 and it needs to be changed according to your source data.
 The raw data files should be stored in `./stack-data-uploader/inputs/data/elevation`, any format supported by gdal should work, see https://gdal.org/drivers/raster/index.html for more info.
-6) Buildings data (optional for ships, compulsory for static point source use cases):
+5) Buildings data (optional for ships, compulsory for static point source use cases):
 An example config file is given in [building-pirmasens.json], corresponding raw data should be populated in `stack-data-uploader/inputs/data/pirmasens_final_citygml`

 ## Static point source instantiation